 Buy Meat From Your Farmers Market, Local Farm, Food Co-Op or Raise Your Own

 Meat, if you eat it, isn’t where you can cut costs.
-You want to eat better meat, even if it means you eat less of it.
+You want to eat better meat, even if it means you less of it.
 Most farmer’s markets have local/regional farmers who sell chicken, pork, beef, lamb and various fish.
-Higher quality meat is going to start at $7-$9 per pound and go up to $15-20 per pound (it's well worth the cost).
-Eating locally raised meat that’s been raised on all grass diet has been a game-changer for me.
-I literally taste it.
-While partial grain diets in animals are okay, commercial meat just has too many factors that surround the health and welfare of the animal so I stay away.
+While these meats cost about $7-$12 per pound, they are well worth the cost.
+Eating locally raised meat that’s been raised on quality feed – grass, organic grains and/or no corn or soy is a game changer.
+You will literally taste it.

 If you have land and are permitted to do it, you can raise your own meat.
 Last year, I raised a goat and pig on the farm where I keep my horse.
 The cost per pound to raise my own meat was by far the cheapest and most rewarding option.
-It came out to around $3.49 per pound (because I even went non-GMO, corn and soy-free).
-The next year I raised my hogs in pasture, gave them whey from a local dairy and also continued with organic feed, which brought the cost up to $5.49 per pound.
+It came out to around $2.49 per pound.
 I did what’s known as a farm kill, so the animals were put down on site instead of being sent to a facility (yep, it’s legal!).
 Good, quality meat is something you don’t skimp on, PERIOD.

 Contrary to popular belief, not all the fruit and vegetables you eat need to be organic.
-Buying only organic fruit and vegetables doesn’t make them healthier for you and can strain your budget.
-Buying organic is mainly about avoiding extremely toxic chemicals applied to our food.
+Buying only organic fruit and vegetables doesn’t make them healthier for you and can strain a food budget.
 A quick trip to the grocery store clearly shows that organically grown foods cost more.
-But, there are some fruits and vegetables that are healthy, even when not organically grown.
+But, there are some fruits and vegetables that are perfectly fine to buy not organically grown.
 Buying a mix of organic and non-organic fruits and vegetables will help balance out the cost.

 Buy Staple Goods In Bulk From Online, Natural Food Retailers

 Azure Standard, Thrive Market, and Mountain Rose Herbs are staples for me.
-I order everything I can’t get from a local market or farmer online.
+I order everything I can’t get from a local market or farmer, online.
 I’ve stopped shopping at traditional grocery stores because ordering online (even if there’s an annual subscription fee) has continually shown to save me 15-30% over the shelf price.
-Olive oil, rice, canned goods, loose leaf tea, tinctures, and supplements all come from one of these three resources for me.
+Olive oil, rice, canned goods, and loose leaf tea – it all comes from one of these three resources.